Nordic Mining’s threat to a fertile fjord

 Fjords at risk

 Norwegians take their fjords seriously, and for good reason: fjords are critical to Norway’s identity and economy.
 A diverse coalition, including national fishermen organizations, tourism operators, coastal communities, and environmental groups are united over concern that Nordic’s mine will have an irreversible, catastrophic impact on the iconic fjord and communities that rely on it.
+For two weeks, impacted community members and activists from across Norway locked themselves to Nordic Mining’s machinery and stopped construction of the Engebø mine.

 The Norwegian Parliament has declared the Førdefjord a National Salmon Fjord, connecting the open sea with a permanently-protected river and important spawning grounds for salmon, cod, halibut, and herring.
 The fjord is home to pristine corals and is regularly visited by orca whales and sea eagles and supports thriving seafood, sport, and commercial fishing industries.
 Tourism is critical to the regional economy; the local tourism board has called Nordic Mining’s project a “catastrophe for modern business.”